monsterkodi/noon/README.md

 #### advantages

+- minimal amount of 'control-' or 'non-data-characters', therefore
     - easy to read
     - easy to write
 - fast to parse
+    - parsing speed is comparable to those of json or yaml
 - normally no need to escape characters
+    - good for storing regexp strings
+    - works well in config files

 #### disadvantages

 - keys can't start with the pipe symbol: |
 - escaped keys can't contain the pipe symbol
 - empty objects are not expressible
+- probably some other unknown corner cases

 #### example files